Logo for GIGAOM 365x70

 Parasoft: The Road to Automotive Cybersecurity

-Parasoft’s C/C++ integrated automated testing solution is the best of breed and scales across your SDLC and product engineering efforts.
+Parasoft’s C/C++ integrated automated testing solutions are the best of breed and scale across your SDLC and product engineering efforts.
 Uniquely positioned with deep experience and expertise in the embedded software market, Parasoft helps you meet your safety and cybersecurity compliance needs.

 A unique combination of software test automation tools, analytics, AI, and reporting provides visibility into quality and security issues from the start.
 This enables product engineer teams to accelerate software verification in accordance with standards and best practices required by the marketplace.